manabuo/machine-learning-using-tensorflow/chapters/chapter4.md

     y_true = tf.placeholder(dtype=tf.float32, shape=[None, Y_FEATURES], name="target")
 ```

 Both `X_FEATURES` and `Y_FEATURES` are computed during the script execution, as each numpy array contains a [`shape`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.shape.html) option that returns the tuple of array dimensions, therefore we do not need to worry about what values are assigned to these variables.
-As in the previous example, we use `None` for the first dimension in the shape parameter for both placeholders.
+Becasue we used `None` for the first dimension in the shape parameter for both placeholders we do not need to worry about the length of the data eather. .

 In general, when we create placeholders for dense neural networks, the shape parameter should be a vector of the form: `[BATCH_SIZE, FEATURE NUMBER]`.
-As mentioned in the previous example, providing an explicit value for `BATCH_SIZE` could potentially cause problems, thus it is common to use `None` instead.
-Therefore, as rule of thumb is `shape=[None, FEATURE NUMBER]`.
+As mentioned in the previous example, providing an explicit value for `BATCH_SIZE` could potentially cause a problem, thus it is common to use `None` instead.
+Therefore, as rule of thumb is to use the following for the `shape` parameter `[None, FEATURE NUMBER]`.

 You might noticed the following command before the input definition, [`tf.reset_default_graph()`](https://www.tensorflow.org/api_docs/python/tf/reset_default_graph).
-This function, as the name suggests, clears the default graph stack and resets the global default graph, meaning that before we construct our graph we ensure that all previously attached elements to the graph are discarded.
+This function, as the name suggests, clears and resets values in the the default graph stack.
+This meants that every time,  before we construct our graph, we ensure that all previously attached elements to the graph are removed.

 #### Linear Regression Model

-Further, we create the model, and as we can see apart from the scope name change, only loss function has been changed, when compared with the logistic regression example.
+Further, we create the model, and as we can see apart from the variable scope name change, only the loss function has been changed, when compared with the logistic regression example.
 In this situation, we use the [mean square error](https://en.wikipedia.org/wiki/Mean_squared_error) as the cost function.

 ```python
 # Define logistic regression model